pola-rs/r-polars/tests/testthat/_snaps/selectors.md

       Caused by error:
       !
 Evaluation failed in `$select()`.
       Caused by error in `cs$contains()`:
-      !
-All elements of `...` must be non-missing values of type character.
+      ! `...` must be a list of single strings, not a list.

 ---